stockphrase/no-silo/content/courses/workshops/locate-books.md

 Libraries use classification systems to organize their holdings.
 The most common in the English-speaking world are the [Dewey Decimal Classification](https://en.m.wikipedia.org/wiki/Dewey_Decimal_Classification) (DDC) and the [Library of Congress Classification](https://en.m.wikipedia.org/wiki/Library_of_Congress_Classification) (LCC) systems.
 There are a number of other library systems.
 In Europe, for example, you will encounter the [Universal Decimal Classification](https://en.m.wikipedia.org/wiki/Universal_Decimal_Classification) (UDC) system.
 Like most research libraries in the US, Dartmouth's libraries use the Library of Congress system.

 The Library of Congress organizes all knowledge into a system of [21 basic subjects](https://www.loc.gov/catdir/cpso/lcco/), each associated with a single letter of the alphabet.
 For example, the letter **B** is used to identify philosophy, psychology, and religion.
 Each of these subjects may be further refined with the addition of other letters.
 For example, **BC** is the subclass for Logic and **BQ** is the subclass for Buddhism.
 These subclasses may be refined even further with an alphanumeric code that represents a very specific research focus.
 This code is what is known as the book's `call number`.
+The call number is listed the book's entry in the catalog, along with other information such as whether it is available for borrowing or the particular library where the book is shelved.

 ### The Anatomy of a call number